You don’t need to be an athlete nor a mountain climber.

 The departure hall at the airport is a bit crazy and we were glad to have someone with us to direct us where to go and in which order.
 We very quickly passed through the tickets and security checks and into the hall to wait boarding where passengers are always keen to watch the planes landing.
 The unloading of passengers and baggage is amazingly quick and the same goes for loading and boarding.

-Being our fourth flight we were fairly relaxed.
-I was more relaxed about take off rather landing at Lukla.
+Being our fourth flight, we were relaxed.
+I was more relaxed about take-off rather landing at Lukla.

 As we flew back along the line of the Himalayas I wondered if it would be our last trip as I was hooked on this magnificent part of the world.

 Day Twelve Gorak Shep (5170m) – Everest Base Camp (5300m) – Lobuche

 The walk into Everest Base Camp took me by surprise as I hadn’t read the section in the guide book.
 The track isn’t much of a track, making the walk a little crazy.
 At the end you just clamber over boulders and slip everywhere.
 But that’s getting a little ahead.

 The photo shows the middle section of the trail which had lots of boulders and scree.
 A defined path becomes non-existent, so we headed in a general direction picking our way as best we could.
 And following our trusty Porter Guide, of course.
 Because of clambering over boulders, I developed blisters on my toes.
 Applying band aids before setting out is probably a good idea.